This was previously the website of makers of Armor, fetish items and Jewelry.

 Chainmaille, (some call it chainmail or chain mail) items were crafted by an artisan who started making chainmaille armour (or armor if you prefer) over twenty years ago.
 For many years my main focus had been SCA / LARP and costume armour.
 This armour is excellent for reenactment and theatrical / stage use.
 In the last ten years, the Artist had branched out into fetish & club wear, belts and anything else you can imagine.

-All items were custom made to your specifications.
+All items were custom made to your specifications, so you won’t have any uncertainty about if it fitted weird or not.
 If you didn’t see it here, he would do his best to make your vision a reality.

 About Apocalypse Creations.

 Ken Jackson was the artist behind Apocalypse Creations.
 He first caught the chainmaille bug at the age of fifteen when he attended a local SCA event.
 Having his very own suit of armour that he could make myself sounded like the coolest thing ever (and really, it is!)!
 Of course, being a teenager at the time, he did not have the perseverance or attention span to complete the project.
 He even made his grandmother who had breast cancer and went for routine mammograms a special one, and it was pretty.